smackers/smack/README.md

 [![Build Status](http://kornat.cs.utah.edu:8080/job/smack/badge/icon)](http://kornat.cs.utah.edu:8080/job/smack/)

-SMACK is a *bounded software verifier*, verifying the assertions in its input programs up to a given bound on loop iterations and recursion depth.
-SMACK can verify C programs, such as the following:
+SMACK is both a *modular software verification toolchain* and a *self-contained software verifier*.
+It can be used to verify the assertions in its input programs.
+In its default mode, assertions are verified up to a given bound on loop iterations and recursion depth; it contains experimental support for unbounded verification as well.
+For example, SMACK can verify C programs as the following:

     // examples/simple/simple.c
     #include "smack.h"